-The failures of animal experiments to translate into useful human application of HIV/AIDS vaccines were recognised more than 20 years ago when, in 1995, the US National Institutes of Health (NIH) instituted a moratorium on the breeding of chimpanzees, the most commonly used animal in HIV/AIDS research at the time, acknowledging the failure of studies using the species to produce clinically useful data in this field.
-Following NIH's acknowledgement that chimpanzees aren't human-relevant surrogates for this research, experimenters began to use other non-human primate species, notably macaques.
+The failure to translate experiments on animals into the useful human application of HIV/AIDS vaccines was recognised more than 20 years ago when, in 1995, the US National Institutes of Health (NIH) instituted a moratorium on the breeding of chimpanzees, the most commonly used animal in HIV/AIDS research at the time, acknowledging the failure of studies using the species to produce clinically useful data in this field.
+Following NIH's acknowledgement that chimpanzees aren't human-relevant surrogates for this research, experimenters began to use other non-human primate (NHP) species, notably macaques.

-Because macaques are unreceptive to HIV, experimenters who wanted to use them shifted their focus to studying simian immunodeficiency virus (SIV), even though it is known that SIV isn't related to the most widespread HIV virus, HIV-1, but rather is a relative of the rarer and less pathogenic HIV-2.
+Because humans are the only primates who contract HIV and develop AIDS, experimenters instead infect monkeys with simian immunodeficiency virus (SIV), a virus unique to African primates.
 The genetic homology between HIV and SIV is only 55%, and SIV is less genetically diverse than HIV.
-S2,53 Owing to differences in surface proteins and other molecular markers, antibodies that neutralise SIV have no effect on HIV, and vice versa, haking them useless in HIV research.
-Importantly, the dose of SIV administered to nonhuman primates in experiments is much higher than the typical amount of HIV-1 to which a human is exposed during sexual transmission.
-AIDS researcher Mark Girard has stressed, "Extrapolating from vaccine protection results in non-human primate [SIV/SHIV] studies to efficacy in man may be misleading."
+59,60 Owing to differences in surface proteins and other molecular markers, antibodies that neutralise SIV have no effect on HIV, and vice versa, 61 making them useless in HIV research.
+Importantly, the dose of SIV administered to non-human primates in experiments is often much higher than the typical amount of HIV-1 to which a human is exposed during sexual transmission.
+62 Sometimes, experimenters use an engineered SIV/HIV concoction.
+AIDS researcher Mark Girard has stressed, "One should realize that we still do not know how the SIV or SHIV model compares to HIV infection in humans.
+Extrapolating from vaccine protection results in non-human primate studies to efficacy in man may be misleading."
+63